choria-io/asyncjobs/overview/scheduled-tasks/index.md

 INFO[19:21:42] Became leader, tasks will be scheduled
 ```

-As Scheduled jobs are added or removed logs will be logged and updates about scheduling tasks will be shown.
-Prometheus metrics is on port 8080 in `/metrics`.

-You can run as many schedulers as you want, they will do leader elections, all will log Schedule updates but only one will create Tasks. **NOTE** there's a chance that during a leadership change some tasks will not be scheduled, this is something we will resolve later.

-When running `ajc info` will have some details:
+Logs record schedule additions, schedule removals, and task-creation events.
+Prometheus metrics are served at port 8080 on `/metrics`.

+Any number of schedulers can run.
+Members perform leader election.
+All members log schedule updates, but only the leader creates tasks.

+> [!info] Note
+> During a leadership change, some tasks may not be scheduled.
+A later release will address this.

+The `ajc info` output includes scheduler state:

 ```
 $ ajc info